Follow the street photographer

 Leica M9 with 35mm Summilux Asph at F1.4, 1/4000, ISO200

 I have been in the street for 4 hours and I am getting tired.
 I have now walked for about 10 kilometers and my level of attention is decreasing.
 Street Photography is a tiring discipline, both physically and mentally.
 Imagine you are some kind of Terminator robot who is constantly scanning its surroundings looking for shots.
 Nevertheless, I did notice this elegant girl walking by and decided to go for one of my thin depth of field shots.
-I nailed the focus but the pictures simply depicts “a girl walking”.
-Not that interesting.
+I nailed the focus but the pictures simply depicts "a girl walking".
+Not that interesting, bad shot.

 12:26am – The waiter’s break